 Available with Spatial Analyst license.

 A digital elevation model (DEM) free of sinks—a depressionless DEM—is the desired input to the flow direction process.
 The presence of sinks may result in an erroneous flow-direction raster.
 In some cases, there may be legitimate sinks in the data.
 It is important to understand the morphology of the area well enough to know what features may truly be sinks on the surface of the earth and which are merely errors in the data.
-The tools in the Hydrology toolset of the ArcGIS Spatial Analyst are useful in preparing a depressionless elevation surface.
+The tools in the Hydrology toolset of the ArcGIS Spatial Analyst extension are useful in preparing a depressionless elevation surface.

 Sinks can be located using the Sink tool.
 This tool requires a direction raster that is created by the Flow Direction tool.
 The result is a raster that identifies any existing sinks in the data.
 Depending on the results, you can fill the sinks, or you can use the output to help determine the fill limit.
 Sinks can be filled using the Fill tool.
 To use the output from Sink to determine the fill limit, refer to "Finding sink depth" in this topic (below).